wp-media/adminimize/readme.txt

 * or use the automatic install via backend of WordPress

 = Advice =
 Please use the `Deinstall-Function` in the option-area before update to version 1.4!
-Version 1.4 and higher have only one database entry and the `Deinstall-Option` deinstall the old entrys.
+Version 1.4 and higher have only one database entry and the `Deinstall-Option` deinstall the old entry's.

 See on [the official website](http://bueltge.de/wordpress-admin-theme-adminimize/674/ "Adminimize").